linux-test-project/ltp/testcases/kernel/security/integrity/ima/README.md

 require `IMA_READ_POLICY=y` therefore ignore this option.

 ### IMA key test
-`ima_keys.sh` requires a readable IMA policy, as well as a loaded policy with `func=KEY_CHECK keyrings=...`, see example in `keycheck.policy`.
+The measuring keys test (first test) in `ima_keys.sh` requires a readable IMA policy, as well as a loaded measure policy with `func=KEY_CHECK keyrings=...`.

+The certificate import test (second test) require measure policy with `func=KEY_CHECK keyrings=key_import_test`.
+Valid policy for both is in `keycheck.policy`.

-As well as what's required for the IMA tests, the following are also required -in the kernel configuration:
+As well as what's required for the IMA tests, key tests require reading the IMA policy allowed in the kernel configuration:
 ```
 CONFIG_IMA_READ_POLICY=y
 ```